datapane/be-hiring-challenge/server/README.md

 Procedure:
 - Install [python](https://www.python.org/downloads/) in your environment.
-- Navigate to the cloned repository.
+- Navigate to the `server` directory in the cloned repository.
     ```
-    cd <project_directory_name>     # be-hiring-challenge
+    cd <project_directory_name>     # be-hiring-challenge/server
     ```
 - Install `pipenv` for dependency management
     ```